A Fun 7-Day Outer Banks Itinerary

 Hatteras Island

 Hatteras Island is in the southern part of the Outer Banks.
-Day six is all about exploration.
-Today, you'll find your way to the tallest lighthouse in North America, explore historical sites and museums, and have one of the biggest breakfasts you've ever seen.
+Today, you'll find your way to the tallest lighthouse in North America, explore historical sites and museums, and have one of the doughiest breakfasts you've probably ever had.

 Orange Blossom Bakery & Cafe

-This little cafe in northern Hatteras Island is too good to miss.
-They are famous for their Apple Uglies.
-An Apple Ugly is basically a LARGE twist of dough filled with apples and cinnamon.
-It's one of the best things I've ever tasted in my life.
+This little cafe in the north of Hatteras Island is too good to miss.
+It is famous for its Apple Uglies, which are basically a large twist of dough filled with apples and cinnamon.
+It might just be one of the best things you'll taste in your life!

-While you're here, you'll see locals coming in for their regular breakfast and tourists venturing in to chow down on muffins, doughnuts, and Apple Uglies.
-It's such a quaint yet delicious cafe that I can't recommend it enough!
+While you're here, you'll see locals coming in for their regular breakfast and tourists venturing in to sample muffins, doughnuts, and Apple Uglies.
+It's a quaint yet delicious cafe that's often highly recommended as a must-do activity on Hatteras Island.

 Cape Hatteras Lighthouse

-Next, head to the Cape Hatteras Lighthouse located on the Cape Hatteras National Seashore.
-It is decorated with iconic black and white stripes and is the tallest lighthouse in all of North America.
+Next, visit the Cape Hatteras Lighthouse, located on the Cape Hatteras National Seashore.
+It is decorated with iconic black-and-white stripes and is the tallest lighthouse in North America.

-There are trails around the lighthouse that you can enjoy.
-You can also climb the 257 steps to the top for a view of the Atlantic Ocean.
-If you choose to climb the lighthouse, keep in mind that it will be hot, humid, and dimly hit.
-Bring water, and make sure you don't wear shoes with much of a heel.
+There are trails around the lighthouse you can enjoy.
+When it is open, you can also climb the 257 steps to the top for a view of the Atlantic Ocean.
+If you choose to climb the lighthouse, keep in mind that it will be hot, humid, and dimly lit.
+Bring water, and make sure you don't wear shoes with too much of a heel.

 Hatteras Village Park

-The entrance to the park may seem small and unassuming, but don't let this fool you.
-The trails through the park lead through maritime forest and along wooden boardwalks over marshland.
+The park's entrance may seem small and unassuming, but don't let this fool you!
+The trails through the park lead through maritime forest and along quaint wooden boardwalks over marshland.

-Stay aware.
+Also, stay aware!
 Venomous snakes and mosquitoes call the area around the trails home.
-I've never seen snakes on the trails myself, but it's something to be aware of.
-You're in the south and by the water, so bug spray is a must.
+Visitors don't often see snakes on the trails; however, it's something to keep in mind.
+Lastly, since you're in the South and near the water, be sure to bring bug spray.

 Frisco Native American Museum & Natural History Center

 At this stop, you'll learn about the original inhabitants of Hatteras Island.
 This museum is a non-profit organization.
-You'll see artifacts from Native Americans that used to live on Hatteras Island, plus gain insight into how they lived and learn about their histories.
-Entry is only $5.
+You'll see artifacts from Native Americans who once lived on Hatteras Island, and gain insight into their way of life and learn about their history.

 Ocracoke Island